FummiTaksi/tt-stats/README.md

 ### How to run locally

-`docker-compose up`
+Copy the contents from `tt-stats-backend/backend/backend/.env.dist` to `tt-stats-backend/backend/backend/.env`

-go to localhost:8000
+Run `docker-compose up` and go to localhost:8000

 ### Migrations